-The Department of Anthropology offers the thesis-type master of arts and master of science degrees.
-Acceptance into the degree program is based on satisfactory revised Graduate Record Examination (rGRE) scores of 150 on the Quantitative Reasoning section, 150 on the Verbal Reasoning section, and a 3.0 or better on the writing section, an undergraduate grade point average (GPA) of 3.0 or better, the applicant's statement of interest and research objectives, three letters of recommendation, and available space within the program.
+The Department of Anthropology offers the thesis-type Master of Arts and Master of Science degrees.
+Acceptance into the degree program is based on satisfactory revised Graduate Record Examination (GRE) scores of 150 on the Quantitative Reasoning section, 150 on the Verbal Reasoning section, and a 3.0 or better on the writing section; an undergraduate grade point average (GPA) of 3.0 or better; the applicant's statement of interest and research objectives; three letters of recommendation; and available space within the program.
 For students whose native language is not English, an official TOEFL score of 80 is required by the University.

 Course Work Requirements

-Students should review all college-wide degree requirements summarized in the "College of Arts and Sciences" section of the current Graduate Bulletin.
+Students should review all college-wide degree requirements summarized in the "College of Arts and Sciences" section of this Graduate Bulletin.
 Each student seeking a master's degree in the Department of Anthropology must satisfy the following specific course requirements:

 - Each student is required to take the following core courses:

 - ANG 5117 Core Seminar in Archaeology (3)